Travel Guide to Iceland’s Westfjords

 Visitors have a high chance of encountering a variety of whale species, including humpback whales, minke whales, and occasionally orcas.

-11. Check out some art Inside an old herring factory
+11. Check out some art inside an old herring factory

 If you're like me and love Sigur Ros, you might have watched their documentary called Heima, where they performed a series of impromptu shows around Iceland in some stunning locations.
 From Ásbyrgi Canyon on the Diamond Circle to downtown Reykjavik, the documentary captured the band’s ethereal music in various breathtaking settings.